 Teachers are encouraged to ‘start local’ with every geography topic so that children use their experiential knowledge as a starting point and build important fieldwork skills as well as developing their sense of scale.
 Each child’s unique sense of place knowledge is also developed in an informal way across the year by plotting the locations of books, news stories and topics encountered across the wider curriculum including literacy on classroom maps of the world and the UK.

-Outcomes for each year group have been clearly identified and mapped out in a knowledge and progression document.
+Outcomes for each year group, including for subject-specific vocabulary, have been clearly identified and mapped out in a progression document.
 This enables teachers to understand what geographical knowledge children have already attained and what their next steps will be.